spacelift-io/flows-app-postgresql/README.md

 - `executeQuery`
   - Description: Executes SELECT queries and returns results as an array of row objects
   - Implementation: Raw API call using parameterized queries ($1, $2, etc.)
 - `executeCommand`
   - Description: Executes INSERT, UPDATE, DELETE, or DDL commands.
 Returns number of rows affected.
   - Implementation: Raw API call.
 For RETURNING clauses, use executeQuery instead.

 - `bulkInsert`
-  - Description: Efficiently inserts multiple rows using parameterized batch insert
+  - Description: Efficiently inserts multiple rows using PostgreSQL's COPY protocol for maximum performance
-  - Implementation: Builds a single INSERT statement with multiple value sets
+  - Implementation: Uses COPY FROM STDIN with CSV format for streaming bulk data

 - `sendNotification`
   - Description: Sends a NOTIFY event to a PostgreSQL channel with optional payload (max 8000 bytes)